Kalyanam Raghuramaiah

-Kalyanam Raghuramaiah (1901–1975), popularly known as Eelapata Raghuramaiah, was an Indian actor, and thespian known for his works in Telugu cinema, and Telugu theatre.
+Kalyanam Raghuramaiah (5 March 1901 – 24 February 1975), popularly known as Eelapata Raghuramaiah, was an Indian actor, and thespian known for his works in Telugu cinema, and Telugu theatre.
 A recipient of the Sangeet Natak Akademi Award, and the Padmashri, He was known for the roles of Krishna or Dushyantha, Bhavanisankar, Narada etc. He performed those roles for about 60 years.
 He indulged in elaborate raga alapana, based on different ragas while rendering padyams.

 One of the finest method actors, he had the ability to sing padyams and songs through whistle, by putting his finger in mouth and producing the whistle or flute sound (meaning Eela in Telugu).
 He has acted in various dramas and gave more than 20,000 stage performances.
 He was called the "Nightingale of the Stage" by Rabindranath Tagore.

 Early life

-He was born in Suddapalli village of Guntur district and named as Venkata Subbaiah.
+Kalyanam Raghuramaiah was born in a Kapu family in Suddapalli village of Guntur district and named as Venkata Subbaiah.
 He was popular during childhood days in playing Raghurama, hence named as Raghuramaiah by Kasinadhuni Nageswara Rao.

 Early career

-He entered Telugu cinema in 1933 in the film "Prudhvi Putra".
+He entered Telugu cinema in 1933 in the film Prudhvi Putra.
 It is the fifth talkie film in Telugu cinema industry.
 This is the 1st Telugu movie produced by Telugu person viz.
 Pothina Srinivasa Rao.
 He acted as Krishna in many films including Sri Krishna Rayabaram (1960) and in the film Chintamani.